Blog

 Now that you are reading the end of this final module in the Confident Marketer's Playbook, you should have some ideas of how to display your confidence to the rest of your company.
 Let your little marketing light shine, so people know you are pulling your weight.

-To review, internal marketing can include:
+To review, internal marketing should include:

 • Creating a marketing dashboard as a place to display progress and milestones reached.